dbinczyk-developx/Katamarans-KataFall2024/FitnessFunctions/Cost.md

 we can identify a minimal price for unlocking resume so that the whole process does not generate money losses.
 3. **Limit of requests generated**: If calling AI services costs are high, we can think about reducing them per candidate.
 4. **Compare AI models and providers**: Checking the calculated amount makes it possible to assess whether a change of model or AI service provider is necessary in context of the costs.
-5. **Creating In-House model decision**: If the cost of external services is high, an in-house model may be required.
+5. **In-house model consideration**: If the cost of external services is high, an in-house model may be required.